Welcome to today's edition of the Rush 24-7 podcast.

 There was a study by EPI.

-The economic policy institute projected that the investment would create up to 96,000 new U.S. jobs.
+The Economic Policy Institute projected that the investment would create up to 96,000 new U.S. jobs.

-Basically standing in the way of roughly 100,000 new jobs in America.
+And here comes Eric Holder and the regime opposing the merger, basically standing in the way of roughly 100,000 new jobs in America.

 And they're doing it in the guise of protecting consumer.

-And they're probably gonna wait with it.
+And they'll probably get away with it.

 Because you know what they'll say.

-We're we're we we don't we want to do everything we can to preserve consumer choice.
+We want to do everything we can to preserve consumer choice.

-And if ATT is allowed to swallow up T-Mobile, that gets us back closer and closer to a soul monopoly for ATT, one less competitor out there, and therefore one less option for consumers, and ATT will be able to go rape them price.
+And if ATT is allowed to swallow up T-Mobile, that gets us back closer and closer to a sole monopoly for ATT, one less competitor out there, and therefore one less option for consumers, and ATT will be able to go rape them price.

 That's the reasoning from the DOJ.